03 Mar 10 Things to Do in Bergamo: How to Spend a Day in a Unique Medieval Town

 5. Admire Bergamo Old Town From Atop The Bell Tower

-Unless the weather is awful, one of the best things to do in Bergamo is climbing the bell tower (there’s also an elevator if you prefer avoiding the stairs).
-From the top of the Campanone, you have a 360 degrees view of Bergamo and a stunning perspective on the Colleoni Chapel and the old town.
+Unless the weather is awful, one of the best things to do in old town Bergamo is climbing the bell tower (there’s also an elevator if you prefer avoiding the stairs).
+From the top of the Campanone, you have a 360 degrees view of the city and a stunning perspective on the Colleoni Chapel and the old town.

 As you look top down, rather than the opposite, you might be reminded (I am, very often) that this is one of the most important aspects of life: being able to look at things from opposite angles.
 Walking on the tower, you’ll also discover Bergamo’s context: the “lower town” and the plain on one side, the foothills and the pre-Alps on the other.
 From this elevated viewpoint, you get an idea of this geographic area, in between the alps (further north) and the plain.